 Located literally on the Seattle waterfront, you can have epic views of Puget Sound, the Olympic Mountains, or the Seattle skyline depending on your room.
 You can also hang out in the epic lobby for a quintessential PNW vibe.

 Port Angeles: Colette’s Bed & Breakfast

 Technically, Colette’s Bed & Breakfast is outside of Port Angeles – and it’s not a hotel.
-But it’s one of the best places I’ve stayed in all of my Pacific Northwest adventures.
-Overlooking the Strait of Juan de Fuca toward Canada, Colette’s rooms offer the ultimate privacy and the common area and meals were full of amazing hospitality.
+But it’s one of the best places I’ve stayed in all of my Pacific Northwest adventures: each room is incredibly private and relaxing with beautiful views across the grounds toward the Strait of Juan de Fuca toward Canada.

 Cannon Beach: Surfsand Resort

 A perfect stop along Oregon’s gorgeous coast, Cannon Beach is most famous as the home to Haystack Rock – one of the biggest and most picturesque seastacks along the Pacific Coast Highway.

 Surfsand Resort is a great option among hotels in Cannon Beach – and is one of the best hotels along the Pacific Coast Highway – because it actually has views of Haystack Rock and the beach – as well as cozy rooms and family-friendly amenities.
 If you spend longer than an overnight between days of driving, you can even rent bikes for a beachfront ride.

 During my recent trip down the Oregon Coast, I stayed at one of the most unique properties in any of my travels: a converted sternwheeler that’s now an adults-only luxurious bed and breakfast.
 Her name?
 The Newport Belle.